 Follow the guidelines given and wash your hands, don’t touch your eyes or nose or face.
 Sleep and rest, exercise your body and keep your energy moving.
 Eat nutrient rich foods, consider adding raw garlic to your diet if it’s not already part of it.
 Ensure you have adequate vitamin D. Reduce stress, and relax your nervous system.

 There are also many herbs that will support your immune system.
 You should take precautions when using any of them.
 Just because something is natural, doesn’t mean it’s safe.
-Many herbs will interact badly with western medicines.
+Some herbs will interact badly with allopathic medicines.
 You should not take any herbal remedies without having consulted your herbalist or doctor, and this post does not constitute medical advice.